 Binge costs between $10 and $18 per month

-Ending years of speculation, Foxtel’s new entertainment streaming destination Binge has arrived.
+Ending years of speculation, Foxtel’s new entertainment streaming destination Binge has arrived (read our review).
 The million-dollar question around its price has a relatively humble answer.
 Binge costs $10 per month for a single SD (Standard Definition) stream, $14 per month for two HD (High Definition) streams, and $18 per month for four HD streams.

 That’s a marked improvement on Foxtel Now, which costs between $25 and $104 per month, depending on how many channel packs you had.
 It’s also cheaper than Foxtel’s other niche streaming service, Kayo Sports, which costs $25 per month for two devices, and $35 per month for three devices.